41P/Tuttle–Giacobini–Kresák

+41P/Tuttle–Giacobini–Kresák is a Jupiter-family comet with a 5.43-year orbit around the Sun.
+Observations with the Hubble Space Telescope and dynamical modeling estimate an effective nucleus radius of 440–560 m, corresponding to a diameter of roughly 0.88–1.12 km, smaller than earlier ground-based estimates.

+By January 2028, the comet should be around apparent magnitude 13.
+At the perihelion passage on 15 February 2028 the solar elongation will be 65 degrees at a magnitude of approximately 11.
+The comet should be observable with small telescopes.

 Observational history

 Discovery

 Discovered by Horace Parnell Tuttle on May 3, 1858, and re-discovered independently by Michel Giacobini and Ľubor Kresák in 1907 and 1951 respectively, it is a member of the Jupiter family of comets.

+1973 double outburst

+This comet is of interest as it has been noted to outburst dramatically.
+In May+July 1973, the comet had two different outbursts from magnitude 14 to an easy naked-eye visibility at apparent magnitude 4.

 2006 apparition

 As of June 1, 2006, Comet 41P was a 10th magnitude object for telescopes, located on the Cancer-Leo border, with a predicted maximum of about 10 at perihelion on June 11.
-This comet is of interest as it has been noted to flare dramatically.
-In 1973 the flare was 10 magnitudes brighter than predicted, reaching easy naked-eye visibility at apparent magnitude 4.
 However, by June 22, the comet had diminished to about magnitude 11, having produced no flare of note.

 2011 apparition

 The comet was not observed during the 2011 unfavorable apparition since the perihelion passage occurred when the comet was on the far side of the Sun.

 2017 apparition

 41P was recovered on November 10, 2016, at apparent magnitude 21 by Pan-STARRS.
 On April 1, 2017, the comet passed 0.142 AU from the Earth.
 The comet was expected to brighten to around magnitude 7 and be visible in binoculars.

+Observations during the apparition revealed rapid changes in the nucleus rotation rate, interpreted as being caused by strong outgassing torques near perihelion.